-Your children and your spouse's children (other than foster children) are eligible dependents if they are not married or in any other formal union recognized by law, and are under age 21.
+Your children and your spouse's children (other than foster children) are eligible dependents if they are not married on in any other formal union recognized by law, and under age 21.

 A child who is a full-time student attending an educational institution recognized under the Income Tax Act (Canada) is also considered an eligible dependent until the age of 25 as long as the child is entirely dependent on you for financial support.
-In this case, you must notify your College's Benefits Administrator within 31 days of the date the child attains the limiting age.